j4w8n/regex/README.md

 ## Domain
 ### Strict
-Only allows values you can actually register with a registrar. e.g. the tld must have at least two characters.
+Only allows values you can actually register with a registrar. e.g. the tld must have at least two characters - "a.co".

 `/^(?:(?![-])[a-z0-9-]{1,63}(?<![-])\.)+(?:[a-z]{2,63})$/i`